Halloween in Paris

 Family-friendly Halloween at Disneyland Paris

 Every October, Disneyland Paris decorates the heck out of their park for Halloween and has cute Halloween related events and activites.
 I'm not a big fan of Disney stuff in general, but I'll admit this is a fun time!
 I had a couple friends visiting from the States a while back, and they'd wanted to check out Disneyland Paris and were kind enough to invite me along, and we had a blast.
-Of course the Disney Halloween ambience is mostly for kids, but still, this is actually probably the closest thing to the fun American Halloween vibe that you'll find anywhere in France.
+Of course the Disney Halloween ambiance is mostly for kids, but still, this is actually probably the closest thing to the fun American Halloween vibe that you'll find anywhere in France.
 The Phantom Manor the European counterpart to Disney's Haunted Mansion in their American parks is of course open all year round, but it's a definite highlight of the visit during Halloween.

 Happy haunting and joyeux Halloween!